Christopher Paul George: South Florida Pain Clinic

 After talks with a doctor, Chris George decided at the end of 2007 to enter the pain management business together with his twin brother.
 He pushed ahead with the corresponding planning and preparations so that the South Florida Pain Clinic could start in February 2008.
 Its first location was a bungalow on Oakland Park Boulevard, in Fort Lauderdale, Florida.

 Within two weeks, Chris George recognized the opportunities in the pill mill business and began the expansion.
 He placed job offers for doctors on craiglist.org.
-A few weeks after the business started, a large number of Kentucky and Tennessee-bases customers visited the South Florida Pain Clinic.
+A few weeks after the business started, a large number of Kentucky and Tennessee-based customers visited the South Florida Pain Clinic.
 The revenues increased significantly, partly because of so-called sponsors, who paid a handful of people, often opioid addicts, to come to the South Florida Pain Clinic, receive prescriptions for high-dose painkillers, and purchase hundreds of them at the clinic.
 Some of these pills were given by the patients or buyers to the sponsors, who then sold them on the black market.

 Advertising on large billboards, in free newspapers and on the Internet contributed to the business success.
 Chris George also hired experts to optimize search engine rankings for the South Florida Pain Clinic website.
 At the same time, he took care of building up a stable network of suppliers, mostly smaller pain drug wholesalers.

 Complaints from owners of surrounding businesses led to the publication of a newspaper report about the South Florida Pain Clinic.
 Subsequently, the police observed the area.
 The clinic responded to these circumstances and the rapidly growing number of clients by moving to a new location, Cypress Creek Executive Court, an office complex near Fort Lauderdale Executive Airport, in summer 2008.
 At this location the number of personnel was increased.
 After a few weeks, complaints from residents also increased, resulting in the South Florida Pain Clinic receiving scrutiny from media law enforcement agencies, and the landlord terminated the lease.